trentlarson/P2P-Docs/README.md

   * - Use a true file-control system underneath (eg. git)
-  * - Work as a plugin/client for some of the main file-sharing systems (eg. Vuze, Dropbox, Singly), to hide some of the ugliness of maintenance that this tool imposes
+  * - Work as a plugin/client for some of the main file-sharing systems (eg. Vuze, Dropbox, Singly), to hide some of the ugliness of maintenance and duplication that this tool imposes

 Test Details: